Chapter Ninety Seven - Jeb

 “I love you, too,” I replied.

-Rick thought for a moment, “I want to know how Jeb went from hating gays and despising us to defending us to his parents and accusing them of being murders in their own hearts.
-I am curious how that thought process worked for him.
-I want to know if what helped him understand that we are children of God just like any other human being on the planet can help others to come to the same realization and stop the violence and hatred towards gays.”
+Rick thought for a moment before responding, “I want to know how Jeb went from hating gays and despising us to defending us to his parents and accusing them of being murders in their own hearts.
+I'm curious how that thought process worked for him.
+I want to know if what helped him understand we are children of God just like any other human being on the planet can help others to come to the same realization and stop the violence and hatred towards gays.”